b. Linda Ann Fredericks, 27th September 1950, West Ham, Essex, London.

-Linda Lewis is a hugely underrated singer and songwriter.
+Linda Lewis was a hugely underrated singer and songwriter.

 During her career, she became an accomplished session singer, performing for the likes of David Bowie, Al Kooper, Cat Stevens, Steve Harley and Cockney Rebel, Rick Wakeman, Rod Stewart, and Jamiroquai amongst others.